Reverse mortgages are designed specifically for senior homeowners, 62 or older.

 - Tax advantages.
 (Talk with your tax advisor for details)

-- Allow the homeowner to remain in their home without monthly mortgage payments.*
+- Allows the homeowner to remain in their home.

 There are other factors to consider: